hansenlab/spqn_paper/README.md

 ### Regulatome
-The original regulatome data was downloaded from
+The original regulatome data was curated using the code from https://github.com/leekgroup/networks_correction/blob/master/shellscripts/get_true_positive.sh.

+The curated data is available at XXX.

 ## Script